 Hours of Operation: Monday - Saturday 7:30 A.M. - 5:30 P.M.

 GREEN WOOD WASTE ONLY is accepted at the Central Transfer Station in Centralia and the East Lewis County Transfer Station east of Morton.
 The cost is $60.00 per ton with a minimum charge of $5.00 for 160 pounds or less.
-The wood waste drop-off area in Centralia is NEW and can be accessed by following the signs and turning left prior to driving up the ramp to the tipping floor.
+The wood waste drop-off area in Centralia can be accessed by following the signs and turning left prior to driving up the ramp to the tipping floor.
 STUMPS, LIMBS, TREES AND BRANCHES are accepted at the wood waste drop-off area.
 See Scale Attendant for more details.
 NON-TREATED, UNPAINTED DIMENSIONAL, OSB, OR PRESSURE-TREATED LUMBER IS NOT ACCEPTED IN THIS PROGRAM.

 LAWN GRASS, LEAVES, YARD TRIMMINGS AND GARDEN SPOILS are accepted, but must be unloaded into a 40-yard container located next to the bulkhead in the recycle area.
 The cost is $60.00 per ton with a minimum fee of $5.00 for 160 pounds or less (see signs for directions).
 All customers must weigh in at the scale house.
 See Scale Attendant for more details.